marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-testing-with-a-mocking-framework-ef6-onwards.md

 Note that the DbSet properties on the context are marked as virtual.
 This will allow the mocking framework to derive from our context and overriding these properties with a mocked implementation.

 If you are using Code First then you can edit your classes directly.
-If you are using the EF Designer then you’ll need to edit the T4 template that generates your context.
+If you are using the EF Designer then you?ll need to edit the T4 template that generates your context.
 Open up the \<model_name\>.Context.tt file that is nested under you edmx file, find the following fragment of code and add in the virtual keyword as shown.

 ```
 public string DbSet(EntitySet entitySet)